Vocabulary Worksheets

 Cut and Paste Earth Day Worksheet

-1. Cut all the objects and determine what type of waste they are.
+1. Cut out all the objects and decide what type of waste they are.
 Paste them into the correct bin.

-2. Read each item below, think about what material the object would be made out of, and then drop it in the correct bin listed above.
+2. Read each item below, think about what material it is made of, and then cut and paste it into the correct bin listed above.

 Counting Earth Day Worksheet